 You Can Work in a Variety of Locations

 Some healthcare jobs are limited to hospitals, but that’s not the case for MAs.
-As an MA you may find yourself working in a hospital, clinic, as part of a general practice or even in a surgical facility.
-Medical Assistants can also find employment at nursing homes, assisted living facilities and many other settings.
+As an MA you may find yourself working in a hospital, clinic, as part of general practice, or even in a surgical facility.
+Medical Assistants can also find employment at nursing homes, assisted living facilities, and many other settings.

 You’ll Get to Build Relationships with Patients

 Some careers can feel isolated—like you are doing the work all by yourself.
 This is definitely not the case if you become a Medical Assistant.
-MAs are an important member of the healthcare team and frequently work alongside physicians, nurses, physician assistants or nurse practitioners.
+MAs are important members of the healthcare team and frequently work alongside physicians, nurses, physician assistants, or nurse practitioners.
 This means not only will you be able to ask questions and consult with your colleagues, but they’ll likely rely on you as well!